Applying to Biology PhD programs

 I wasn’t accepted to my PhD program of choice.
 Should I take that as a statement about my worth as a scientist?

-No. There are two very different things that are evaluated during grad student admissions — the general strength of the candidate, and the current fit of the candidate to lab and department.
+No. There are two very different things that are evaluated during grad student admissions — the general strength of the candidate, and the current fit of the candidate to the lab and department.
 Very strong candidates often aren’t accepted because the fit isn’t right at the time.
 It may be, for example, that someone with very similar interests and strengths to you was accepted in the previous year, and this year the lab is looking to grow in a new way.
 It could also be that you are a great candidate and a great fit for the lab, but funding isn’t available to support the work.
 Also, the number of students that each department can accept is usually set by the graduate school.
 It may be that the number of graduate students the faculty would like exceeds the number of slots that are allocated, and not all faculty can make an offer to their top choice.

 Prepare to be surprised.

-Sometimes prospective students that have a very specific idea of the best way that something could work out, and see any other path as something short of ideal.
+Sometimes prospective students that have a very specific idea of the best way that graduate school could work out, and see any other path as something short of ideal.
 No matter how much work you put into selecting and applying to PhD programs, though, there will still be many things you don’t initially anticipate about your five years of training.
 While there can be an overemphasis on the ways that things can go wrong in unexpected ways, there are so many ways that things can go right in unexpected ways.
-You may be focused on getting into what someone has told you is a “top” lab in your field, only to visit and find you just don’t like it there and instead really click with a potential advisor somewhere else that wasn’t initially high on your list.
+You may be focused on getting into what someone has told you is a “top” lab in your field, only to visit and find you just don’t like it and instead really click with a potential advisor somewhere else that wasn’t initially high on your list.

 - Biology PhD training isn’t just for people who want to become professors — it is excellent training for a wide range future goals that address big, difficult problems.